PERSONAL STORIES

-Computer science in consulting
+How computer science shaped Peter’s work in consulting

-“ Working as a Consultant aligns really well with many of the principles of software development”
+“ Working as a Consultant aligns really well with many of the principles of software development”.

 — Peter Riis Christiansen, Consultant